 ARD Driver License Suspension

-In Bucks County, PA, the Accelerated Rehabilitative Disposition (A.R.D.) program is a year-long informal probation-diversion program.
-During the A.R.D. program, a Bucks County DUI Defendant may have to serve a 30-day, 60-day, or a 90 day Pennsylvania driver’s license suspension.
+In Bucks County, Pennsylvania, the Accelerated Rehabilitative Disposition (A.R.D.) program is a year-long diversion program.
+During the A.R.D. program, a Bucks County DUI defendant may have to serve a 30-day, 60-day, or 90-day Pennsylvania driver’s license suspension.

-Your Pennsylvania driver’s license will not be suspended on the day that you are admitted into the A.R.D. program.
-About three weeks after your Bucks County DUI trial date, you will receive a letter from PennDot alerting you that your Pennsylvania driver’s license will be suspended on a certain date in the near future.
-You may find a copy of a PennDot DUI Driver’s License Suspension Letter here.
+It is important to note that as of October 20, 2018, you can no longer surrender your driver’s license to the Court of Common Pleas to begin your suspension.
+Therefore, your Pennsylvania driver’s license will not be suspended on the day that you are admitted into the A.R.D. program.
+About a week after your Bucks County DUI trial date or A.R.D. court date, you will receive a PennDOT letter alerting you to the date that your Pennsylvania driver’s license will be suspended.
+Click below to check the status of your PennDOT license suspension and restoration requirements: